Brand Strategy & Positioning

 Accessible Design: Accessibility in Designing

-Wayfinding design is intuitive and efficient but mainly should be a creation for all, regardless of one's disabilities.
-Inclusive wayfinding considers the various types of disabilities so that all users access the environment.
+Wayfinding design is intuitive and efficient, but should be designed primarily for all, regardless of disability.
+Inclusive wayfinding considers the various types of disabilities so that all users can access the environment.

 • Tactile elements for visually impaired users